mrocklin/blog/_posts/work/2017-01-30-dask-sklearn-simple.md

 estimator = GridSearchCV(n_jobs=4, ...)  # use joblib on local multi-core processor
 ```

-or we can use Joblib together with Dask to parallelize across a multi-node
+or we can use Joblib together with Dask.distributed to parallelize across a
-cluster:
+multi-node cluster:

 ```
 with parallel_backend('dask.distributed', scheduler_host='scheduler-address:8786'):